 Yes!
 There is no such thing as licensing for home inspectors in Minnesota, but there is in Wisconsin, and we’re licensed there.
 Several of our inspectors are licensed Truth-in-Housing evaluators in Minneapolis, Saint Paul, and several other cities.

 Yes, we have three home inspectors who are licensed in Wisconsin.
 Bryce Klym, Corey Colburn, and Eric Larsen.

 HOW WILL YOU GET INTO THE HOME?

-We’ll use the same online software your agent used to get you into the home and can access the lockbox to get the key to the home.
+We’ll use the same online software your agent used to get you into the home (Showing Time) and can access the lockbox to get the key to the home.

 I’M GETTING AN FHA LOAN.
 CAN YOU DO THE FHA INSPECTION?

 FHA loans require FHA appraisals, which are often confused with home inspections.
 You can read more on this topic here – FHA Inspections.